103.1 Bid Opening and Award Process

 103.1.7 Advertising Projects for Bid opening and Purchasing Bidding Documents

 Under state law, projects must be advertised for bid opening in a newspaper published in the county in which the project will be constructed.
 Further, FHWA requires a project be advertised at least three weeks before bids are to be received.
 In addition to newspaper advertisements, MoDOT also issues a Notice of Bid Opening, which is available on the MoDOT web site.
 MoDOT, at the request of the AGC, has chosen to generally use a 5-week advertising period to allow contractors adequate time to properly prepare their bids.
-Once the project has been advertised for bid opening, contractors and suppliers may purchase the Contract Plans or Requests for Bid.
-All purchases of Requests for Bid or Contract Plans are recorded.
-When ordering the plans, the contractor has the option to be identified as a plan holder.
+Once the project has been advertised for bid opening, contractors and suppliers may download the Contract Plans, Requests for Bid, and Electronic Deliverables at no cost.
+All downloads of the electronic deliverables are recorded and used for notification purposes in the event of an addendum.
+When downloading the electronic deliverables, the contractor has the option to be identified as a plan holder.
 This "Plan Holders List" is presently available to the public and is located on MoDOT’s website.

 103.1.8 Engineer's Estimate